ftlabs/fastclick/README.md

 ### Whitelisting ###

-If you'd rather opt-in to using FastClick instead of using the `.needsclick` class, you can specify a CSS selector string that elements must must in order for FastClick's magic to be applied.
+If you'd rather opt-in to using FastClick instead of using the `.needsclick` class, you can specify a CSS selector string that elements must match in order for FastClick's magic to be applied.
 For example:

 ```js
 FastClick.attach(document.body, {